 Keep in mind the branding you want your information to have, and make it consistent.
 The audience will come to identify the voice and music of your intro with your content, and it should make them excited to hear what you have to say.

 You can think of your mission statement as the reason you’re doing your podcast, and create your intro based on that.
-Because your intro needs to be consistent for each show, it’s better to use your mission statement as your guide, rather than specific content of each episode.
+Because your intro needs to be consistent for each show, it’s better to use your mission statement as your guide, rather than the specific content of each episode.

 That said, here are elements to include and not to include as part of your intro.

 - Podcast tagline/quick overview of what your podcasts are all about